jhpyle/docassemble/_docs/objects.md

   the user to add items to a list that may already be considered complete.
 If called with the optional keyword argument `recursive` set to `True` (the default is `False`), the lists inside the list are also marked as not-yet-gathered.
+If the `only_if_empty` keyword argument is `True`, then the list will be marked not-yet-gathered only if it is empty.
+If the `mark_incomplete` keyword argument is `True`, and the list has a `complete_attribute`, then the `complete_attribute` of each item in the list will be undefined if it is defined.
 * <a name="DAList.has_been_gathered"></a><a name="DADict.has_been_gathered"></a>
   <a name="DASet.has_been_gathered"></a>`has_been_gathered()` - returns
   `True` if the group has been gathered yet.
 Does not trigger the